Organising school trips to other places is a fun but often challenging task. The entire process starts a few months in advance with lots of planning.

 Organising school trips to other places is a fun but often challenging task.
 The entire process starts a few months in advance with lots of planning.
 You may be tasked with organising something like a historical museum visit or even a year 6 residential trip to Kingswood exploring the great outdoors.

-An educational visit is a great opportunity for your primary or secondary school class to see more of the world whilst supporting the curriculum!
-A key finding from Ofsted was that schools' quality of education was enriched when well-planned, regular trips to local areas and beyond that were linked to the curriculum were planned by teachers.
+An educational visit is a great opportunity for your primary or secondary school class to see more of the world whilst supporting the curriculum and enrichment goals.
+A key finding from Ofsted was that schools' quality of education was enriched when well-planned, regular trips to local areas and beyond, that were linked to the curriculum, were planned by teachers.

-During the planning stages, you might take into consideration inclusivity, cost and objectives when coming up with ideas.
-This guide is sure to help you plan and prepare for an exciting school trip effectively.
-Planning trips shouldn't only be educational, but entertaining too, right?
+During the planning stages of a school trip, you might take into consideration inclusivity, cost, objectives and impact when coming up with ideas.
+This guide will help you plan and prepare for an exciting school trip effectively.

-The best kind of trips are ones that are planned to align with the curriculum whilst allowing your class to have fun and bond with each other.
-It is a good way of boosting the students’ self-confidence, independence and soft skills.
-It offers young people an exciting opportunity to experience cultural diversity, establish friendships and expand their perspectives.
+The best kind of trips are ones that are planned to align with the curriculum whilst allowing your class to have fun, bond with each other and experience personal growth.
+It is a good way of boosting the students’ resilience, independence and other essential soft skills.
+School trips offer young people an exciting opportunity to experience cultural diversity, establish friendships and expand their perspectives, as well as, comfort zones.

 It's wise not to rush when organising school trips.
 It's usually a good idea to start planning school trips 12-18 months in advance depending on whether you're planning a short or long trip.
 Take your time in choosing a school travel company, accommodation (if required) and the itinerary for the trip along with any special requirements for students.